dissoupo/dotfiles/README.md

 * Ctrl-B has been remapped to the backtick character (&#96;).
 If you want to type the actual backtick character (&#96;) itself, just hit the key twice.
 * `%` has been remapped to `v`.
 * Use vim movement keys for moving between panes.
 * Copy buffer is coppied to xclip.
+* `[` renamed to Tab.
 * Status bar tells you date, time, user, and hostname.
 Especially useful with nested ssh sessions.